 - To unite the members of the Glocester business and organization community, and to promote a greater sense of unity and esprit among the GBA membership.

 Sec.
 1. Eligibility.

-Any owner, partner, corporate officer or designated representative of any recognized business, business activity, profession, organization, or other legitimate enterprise located in or doing business with the community of Glocester, whose business or activity has a business interest involving citizens of the Town of Glocester or with the Glocester business community, shall be eligible for membership in the Glocester Business Association.
+Any business, organization, or person located in or having a business interest with the community of Glocester shall be eligible for membership in the Glocester Business Association.

 Sec.
 3. Dues.

-The annual dues of this Association for regular members shall be in an amount recommended by the Board of Directors and approved by the membership of the Association as part of the approval of the budget at the November meeting.
+The annual dues of this Corporation for members shall be in an amount approved by the Board of Directors by a majority vote.

 ARTICLE IV — BOARD OF DIRECTORS